Li Gang incident: Timeline

-After outrage erupted on Chinese internet forums, a doxing search revealed that Li Gang was the deputy director of the local public security bureau.
+Online discussion and censorship

 Four days after the incident, an online poetry contest invited entrants to incorporate the sentence "My father is Li Gang" (我爸是李刚 (Wǒ bà shì Lǐ Gāng)) into classical Chinese poems.
 The contest was created by a female blogger in northern China nicknamed Piggy Feet Beta on MOP, a popular Chinese bulletin board system.
 It received more than 6,000 submissions.
-The phrase has since become a popular catchphrase and internet meme within China, frequently seen on various forums and message boards, and in similar competitions using ad slogans and song lyrics, and used ironically in conversation by speakers trying to avoid responsibility.

 Communist Party officials tried at first to suppress reports of the incident, but their efforts backfired.
 During an interview with China Central Television on 21 October, Li Gang wept in an apology; then on 22 October, a video showing Li Qiming's apology was released.
 The apology was rejected by the victims' families, including Chen's elder brother who believed the apology to be a political stunt.
 The People's Daily, in an editorial published on October 26, urged authorities to take the affair into their own hands and shed light on the matter.

-On October 29, the South China Morning Post and other sources revealed that a directive from the Central Propaganda Department, issued on October 28, required that there be "no more hype regarding the disturbance over traffic at Hebei University," and ordered Chinese newspapers to recall their reporters from Baoding.
+On 29 October, the South China Morning Post and other sources revealed that a directive from the Central Propaganda Department, issued on 28 October, required that there be "no more hype regarding the disturbance over traffic at Hebei University," and ordered Chinese newspapers to recall their reporters from Baoding.